-Q Salts or quaternary ammonium compounds include Green Shield 11, Physan 20 and KleenGrow.
+Q Salts or quaternary ammonium compounds include Green Shield 11, Physan 20 and Kleen Grow.

-Green Shield 11 is labeled as a general disinfectant for use on hard, nonporous surfaces.
-Green Shield controls fungal, bacterial, and viral plant pathogens as well as algae.
+Green Shield 11 is labeled as a general disinfectant for use on hard, non-porous surfaces.
+Green Shield controls fungal, bacterial and viral plant pathogens as well as algae.
 Treated surfaces must remain wet for at least 10 minutes.
 Prepare a fresh solution daily or when visibly dirty.
 Green shield lasts four times longer in solution than bleach without the volatility and odor of bleach.
-It provides residual control if surfaces remain wet.
+It provides residual control as long as surfaces remain wet.